 - A whoopee cushion can be found as a joke item in Terraria.
 It does nothing but produce funny noises.

 - This is one of the pranks child and teen sims can play in the Generations expansion for The Sims 3.

 - In an episode of Recess when TJ was trying ever more elaborate pranks on King Bob to prove he was worthy of being the Prankster Prince, TJ finally got him with a whoopee cushion.
+For maximum embarrassment, it was placed right next to an active microphone blasting the sound across the entire playground.
 Bob was impressed by the simplicity.